abhidj0090/calcomp/exampleSite/content/english/events/leveraging-digital-resources-for-humanities-research.md

 speaker_name = " Shiladitya Bhattacharya"

 +++
-Calcutta Comparatists1919 presents to you the 72nd lecture of the CC1919 lecture series.
+Calcutta Comparatists1919 presents to you the 74th lecture of the CC1919 lecture series.

-This Saturday we will have with us Shiladitya Bhattacharya, Research Scholar, JNU for an academic session on "Leveraging Digital Resources for Humanities Research."
+This Sunday we will have with us Shiladitya Bhattacharya, Research Scholar, JNU for an academic session on "Leveraging Digital Resources for Humanities Research."